 When you call The Gulch, Lezle is often the first voice you hear.
 She joined us in 2008 and has been keeping us organized ever since!
 With an MFA from Miami University, she is an accomplished artist and former gallery owner.
 When not talking with trekkers, parents, and staff, she sometimes joins us at Base Camp to teach trekkers how to create linoleum cut prints.
 When you are on the phone with her, take a moment to chat about her wood block prints and wood engravings.

-Cass Landrum, Associate Director (School Groups and Outreach)
+Matt Baker-White, Associate Director (Contract Courses and Outreach)

 Kobe Jane, Associate Director (Field Operations)

 Kobe had heard many good things about The Gulch while living in Gallup, NM, which eventually intrigued her to come spend a summer in 2015.
 She loved her first summer which she spent as the art specialist.
 Before that, Kobe worked in group homes and day programs for adults with disabilities.
 She has a passion for connecting people of any age, or ability, to the outdoors through adventure, art, and writing.
 For the last three summers, Kobe has shared her passions with young people by leading the Art and Music Trek for two summers and otherwise taking students during the school year into the New Mexican outdoors that she loves.
 When Kobe is not on trek you can find her lost in an art project, rock climbing, running around the Southwest, or swept away with the local scene in Albuquerque.